aroberge/reeborg-world-creation/backgrounds.md

 If you write this code in the main editor and run the program, you will see that each background tile is added one at a time: each time a change occurs in the world, a **frame** is recorded and shown separately.
 When creating a background, this will likely not be the desired behaviour.
 Usually, you will want to create backgrounds by writing code in the **Onload **editor; in this case, you will not see tiles added one by one: code executed from the Onload editor does not result in a visible frame-by-frame recording.

-However, you might sometimes want to make such addition or transformation of the world while a program is running.
+However, you might sometimes want to make such additions or transformations of the world while a program is running.
 In this case, if you do not want to see the additions done one by one, you will have to suspend the recording of changes being made, make multiple changes, and resume the recording so that changes can appear.
 We can control the recording behaviour with the `recording()` function as shown in the following example which you should try.

 ```py
 previous_recording_state = recording(0)